Skip to main content

 Dr Drinkwater and David Whitfield

-It would be great to see Doctors working schedules on the website for daily availability The Doctors working days are now on our practice website for each day alongside their gender.
+It would be great to see Doctors working schedules on the website for daily availability The Doctors working days are now on our practice website for each day alongside their gender, and you can find their photographs under this.

 I book online but the appointments just go within minutes.
-We have significantly increased our number of online appointments which get released at 8am, across the full day every day with all clinicians.
+We have significantly increased the number of online appointments which get released at 8am, across the full day every day with all clinicians.
+Let us know if you still have any problems.

-I am concerned vulnerable people who dont have online access have zero chance of getting a same day appointment About half of the Doctors appointments are not available through the NHS App each day.
-This reserves plenty of appointments for patients calling us wanting an appointment.
+I am concerned vulnerable people who dont have online access have zero chance of getting a same day appointment About half of all Doctors appointments are not available to book online.
+These appointments can only be booked over the phone.
+This ensures people who don't have onlien access can still book appointments.

 Page created: 01 October 2024